-E. Developments of County Significance
+C. Developments of County Significance

 Developments of County Significance are defined as proposed developments that (1) have a gross acreage equal to or exceeding 1,000 acres, (2) are located in the Rural Area of the County, and (3) may be considered consistent with the recommendations of the Comprehensive Plan if they comply with the criteria and requirements of the Developments of County Significance provisions contained in the Comprehensive Plan and Zoning and Land Development Regulations Ordinance.
 The Plan recognizes that there are Rural Areas throughout the County which may at some time meet this definition and that they should be addressed through appropriate procedural requirements.
-The Zoning and Land Development Regulations Ordinance should be amended to establish protocol for submission requirements and review of Developments of County Significance.
-The following outlines an application, process, and criteria which shall be addressed in the Zoning and Land Development Regulations Ordinance.
+The Zoning and Land Development Regulations Ordinance establishes protocol for submission requirements and review of Developments of County Significance.